 Warts are skin growths that develop on different body parts and are caused by the human papillomavirus (HPV).
 They are harmless but are contagious and spread easily.
 Warts on kids usually occur on hands, feet, and fingers and spread out to other bodily parts.
 However, they can also occur in adults.
+According to a StatPearls publishing by the National Library of Medicine, warts are prevalent among 10% to 20% of school-aged children around the world.

 Learn about the several causes, symptoms, and treatment options and how to avoid spreading warts on kids.